pat5080/Game-Management/README.md

-# Game-Management -> Node11
+# Node11
-.NET Blazor application for an open-source game management platform.
-Pull your game play data from several platforms into one console panel.
+.NET Blazor application for an open-source game data visualisation platform.
+Pull your game play data from steam or GOG into one console panel.
 Visualise and compare your stats with others.

-A game management platform powered by .NET.
+Customise data sets with different metrics.